 Yes, I use natural clay's in several of my soaps, but I include them for benefits other than their color.
 They add minerals that are great for the skin, and a silkiness to the lather that makes it great for shaving.
 I've always loved color, so I use more vibrant, mica colorants for design.

 Mica is considered synthetic, but it's a skin-safe colorant that is used in the formulation of cosmetics and mineral make-up.
 If you wear any make-up at all, you're already using them.
 They are innocuous in make-up and even more so in a wash away product.

 Are your products vegan?

 Yes, all of my products are vegan.
 My ingredients come from plants, and I substitute Candililla Wax for beeswax.
 Many of my ingredients are organic as well.
 I'd never ask you to buy something that I wouldn't be serving up to my own family.
-And, obviously, (I hope it's obvious) I'd never test on animals, only fully consenting, adult human beings.
+I'd never (in a million years!) test on animals.
+All my testers are fully consenting adults.

 Why does soap take a month to make and what is a 'cure'?

 For cold-process soap-making, the time is mostly in the cure.
 'Curing' soap simply refers to the drying out period.

 Soap is made with water or some other liquid, like coffee or aloe vera juice.
 This curing time achieves a couple of things.
 It dehydrates the soap, creating a harder, longer lasting soap bar.
 It also makes it milder and more lather abundant.
 An older soap is always nicer than a brand new bar!